xcat2/confluent-docs/docs/user_reference/confluentdiscovery.md

 This will interactively prompt for username and password.
 This is the desired username and password not necessarily the current one.
 If the devices are at factory default, then they will be changed automatically to the password and username given.

-If no value is provided for `bmc` it will not try to program IPv4 addresses, but will instead collect fe80:: ip addresses.
+If no value is provided for `bmc` it will not try to program IPv4 addresses, but will instead collect `fe80::` ip addresses.
 This is useful to have confluent commands work regardless of IPv4 misconfiguration, but may not be obvious to all users.
-Setting net.<name>. ipv4_gateway setting is optional, but needs to be set for the IPv4 gateway setting of the xClarity Controller to be configured by confluent on discovery of the xClarity Controller.
+Setting `net.<name>.ipv4_gateway` setting is optional, but needs to be set for the IPv4 gateway setting of the xClarity Controller to be configured by confluent on discovery of the xClarity Controller.
 The <name> value is arbitrary, but it is useful to use the name of a network, e.g., "mgt" for a management network (IPv4 subnet).
 The value of this IPv4 gateway address is determined not by this network name in confluent, but by whether it matches in the same IP subnet of the IPv4 addresses set for the "bmc" value.
 Note that the subnet  is typically automatically